 println("B completed his task")

-Due to the lazy nature of function definitions, these code snippets merely create a blueprint for a set of operations.
-This implies that no computation is performed.
-It's only when we call these functions by lines like job_A(2) and job_B(1) that the operations are sent for execution.
+endDue to the lazy nature of function definitions, these code snippets merely create a blueprint for a set of operations.
+No computation is performed.
+It's only when we call these functions by adding lines like job_A(2) and job_B(1) that the operations are sent for execution.

 A = @task job_A(2) # A's task takes 2 seconds

-Once a task is defined, the first step for its computation is scheduling it.
-This means the task is added to the queue of operations awaiting execution by the computer's processor.
-Then, as soon as a thread becomes available, the machine begins its computation.
+B = @task job_B(1) # B's task takes 1 secondOnce a task is defined, the first step toward execution is scheduling.
+This places the task into the queue of operations, waiting to be executed by the computer's processor.
+As soon as a thread becomes available, the computer begins its computation.

 Importantly, multiple tasks can be processed concurrently, without implying that they'll be computed simultaneously.
 Indeed, this is the case in a single-thread session.
 The distinction can be understood through an analogy with juggling: a juggler manages multiple balls at the same time, but only holds one ball at any given moment.
-Similarly, multiple tasks can be processed simultaneously, even when only one is actively executing on the CPU.
+Similarly, multiple tasks can be processed simultaneously, even when only one is being executed on the CPU.

 In the following, we describe this mechanism in more detail.